fahdmekawy/design_patterns_in_dart/README.md

-Certainly!
-Let's break down the Singleton pattern example in Dart step by step, explaining why we implemented it this way.

 ### 1. **What is a Singleton?**
    - A Singleton is a design pattern that ensures a class has only one instance and provides a global point of access to it.
    - It’s useful when you need exactly one object to coordinate actions across the system (e.g., logging, database connections).